ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/add-ip-restrictions/guide.en-gb.md

 The IP restrictions feature allows you to add whitelisted IP for two parts of the OVHcloud Managed Private Registry:

-* `/management` -> HMI/Harbor user interface
+- `/management` -> HMI/Harbor user interface
-* `/registry` -> client/CLI side: docker login/pull/push, helm...
+- `/registry` -> client/CLI side: docker login/pull/push, helm...

-So it means that you can configure IP restrictions for the HMI with IP blocks (CIDR) and different IP blocks for the registry part, if you want, depending on your teams, environments, needs...
+This means that you can configure IP restrictions for the HMI with IP blocks (CIDR) and different IP blocks for the registry part, depending on your teams, environments, needs...

-### Add IP restrictions through the API
+### Adding IP restrictions through the API

 #### The API Explorer

-To simplify things, we are using the [API Explorer](https://api.ovh.com/), which allows to explore, learn and interact with the API in an interactive way.
+To simplify things, we are using the [API Explorer](https://api.ovh.com/) which allows to explore, learn and interact with the API in an interactive way.

-Log in to the API Explorer using your OVH NIC.
+Log in to the API Explorer using your OVHcloud customer ID (NIC handle).

 ![Log in to the API Explorer](images/kubernetes-quickstart-api-ovh-com-001.png){.thumbnail}